HubertD/cangaroo/README.md

 ## changelog

 ### v0.1.4 unreleased
+* docking windows system instead of MDI interface
+* windows build
+* windows PCAN-basic driver
 * handle muxed signals in backend and trace window
+* do not try to extract signals from messages when DLC too short
 * can status window
 * bugfixes in setup dialog
-* do not try to extract signals from messages when DLC too short
-* fix windows build
-* windows PCAN-basic driver
 * show timestamps, log level etc. in log window

 ### v0.1.3 released 2016-01-16